open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 ### 11. Challenge - Detective
 This challenge runs remotely at `141.85.224.157:31337`.
 You can use `netcat` to connect to it.

-Investigate the `detective` executable in the `11-challenge-detective/` directory.
+Investigate the [detective](./activities/11-challenge-detective/src) binary.
 See what it does and work to get the flag.

-You can start from the `sol/exploit_template.sh` solution template script.
+You can start from the [sol/exploit_template.sh](./activities/11-challenge-detective/sol) solution template script.

 >There is a bonus to this challenge and you will be able to find another flag.
 See that below.

 **Bonus: Get the Second Flag**

-You can actually exploit the remote `detective` executable and get the second flag.
+You can actually exploit the remote [detective](./activities/11-challenge-detective/src) executable and get the second flag.
 Look thoroughly through the executable and craft your payload to exploit the remote service.

 >You need to keep the connection going.
 Use the construction: `cat /path/to/file - | nc <host> <port>`

 ### Extra

-If you want some more, have a go at the bonus task included in the task archive.
+If you want some more, have a go at the [bonus](./activities/bonus/src) task.
 It is a simplified CTF task that you should be able to solve using the information learned in this lab.

 > Hint: This executable needs elevated permissions (run with `sudo`).